Abduljebar49/react-nest-login-app/README.md

 ## Description

 This repository contains two folders: `nest-backend` and `react-frontend`.
 The project demonstrates authentication features on the React frontend, including login, signup, and validation.
-The backend, built with NestJS, provides three main routes for authentication: `/api/auth/login`, `/api/auth/signup`, and `/api/auth/profile`.
+The backend, built with NestJS MongoDB, Mongoose, JWT, bycrpt and others, provides three main routes for authentication: `/api/auth/login`, `/api/auth/signup`, and `/api/auth/profile`.

 The system uses JWT for token generation and bcrypt for password encryption.